Photo by Thomas Leth-Olsen

 My clan is rather modern, though we’re not on television.
 I was born in India, raised Hindu, in Poughkeepsie, NY, by a stay-at-home mother and grandmother.
 My husband is Puerto Rican, Lutheran, born and raised in the Bronx.
 After we got married at the County Clerk’s office in Brooklyn Heights, I left my decade-long adopted neighborhood of Brooklyn to live in Kingsbridge Heights, or as I call it “Riverdale-adjacent” in the Bronx.

 When my two-month maternity leave ended, I returned to work as private tutor in Manhattan.
-My husband was in the process going back to school at Lehman College, near our home—decisions we made together.
+My husband was in the process of going back to school at Lehman College, near our home—decisions we made together.
 When I was pregnant, this plan was abstract.
 That first day back in my office, I realized I was the breadwinner, and neither the mother I grew up with nor the one I expected to be.

 Back to work, my baby was in my husband’s excellent hands—large, strong, seasoned hands.
 He had already had a little girl, so he was experienced with things that terrified me: giving newborns baths with their umbilical cords, cutting tiny fingernails, slipping shirts over fragile heads and squishy necks.
-Two moths after I went back to work, he started school, and then we hired our first babysitter.
+Two months after I went back to work, he started school, and then we hired our first babysitter.

-A few years before, I lived in Babyville, Brooklyn--on the edge of Park Slope, Fort Greene & Prospect Heights.
+A few years before, I lived in Babyville, Brooklyn–on the edge of Park Slope, Fort Greene & Prospect Heights.
 Yet, motherhood was another planet that I didn’t live on.
 I may have huffed at a few overly bulky strollers pushed by people who didn’t think anyone else needed the sidewalk.
 I may have even puffed at some moms who asked patrons at an outdoor beer garden to stop smoking, acknowledging that even as a non-smoker, I wanted adults to be allowed to smoke al fresca.
 Really—I was jealous.
 Sitting in a cafe, where I would work or read quietly, I longed to be a parent with a baby in a high chair.

 Until I was thirty-two, I suffered from vaginismus—a condition that made intercourse, and hence pregnancy, impossible.
 My pain and grief was invisible, as was my deep desire to have my own children.
 I entered treatment, eventually resolved my issue, met my husband, and got pregnant.
 I was thrilled.